Subset-Constrained Inverse Matroid Optimization: Preliminaries

-As usual in matroid algorithms, we assume that the matroid is given by an independence oracle, and we measure the running time by the number of oracle calls and other elementary operations.
-For ease of discussion, by a ``polynomial number'' of oracle calls we mean polynomial in the size of the ground set of the matroid.
+As usual in matroid algorithms, we assume that the matroid is given by an independence oracle, and we measure the running time by the number of oracle calls and elementary operations.
+A polynomial number of oracle calls means a number polynomial in $n=|S|$.